 Like a John Hughes movie or a thrift store cardigan sweater, the driving rhythm and earnest melody of Telltale is both familiar and reinvigorating in equal measure.

-The quartet crafts anthems that immediately connect with the kids who pack clubs and theaters to see newer bands like Neck Deep as well as the older set that cherish early records from Fall Out Boy and Lifetime, but with their own distinctive spin.
-All over the Richmond, Virginia based band’s latest EP, Timeless Youth, TELLTALE spin stories that are as relatable as growing pains, exactly as the record’s title implies.
+The quartet – composed of John Carteret (vocals), Bryce Marshall (guitar), Tim Fogg (bass), and Travis Slack (drums) – crafts anthems that immediately connect with the kids who pack clubs and theaters to see newer bands like Neck Deep as well as the older set that cherish early records from Fall Out Boy and Lifetime, but with their own distinctive spin.
+The Richmond, Virginia-based band’s latest EP, Lie Your Way Out, provides a relatable glimpse at the world outside, capturing the frays and phobias of the 21st century.

-With heavy doses of saccharine sentiment and self-aware camp, these guys are perfecting the recipe.
-At a rapid pace, Telltale continues to carve a new heart into the solid tree of pop punk.
+With heavy doses of saccharine sentiment and self-aware camp, Telltale are perfecting the recipe.
 They are fresh champions for the underdog, a group who makes the everyday soundtrack for the uninvited, brokenhearted, and cast aside.